 The feisty four don’t operate in isolation – the balance of each one affects the others.
 Nicki believes that there are common hormone disruptors that need to be avoided.
 This means being aware of them and changing your lifestyle to support your hormones.
 She has developed a happy hormone code, which involves the following four steps – eat, rest, cleanse and move.

 The nutrients you put into your body are essential for hormone health.
 High quality, nutrient dense food provides the best fuel to make your hormones.
 Some foods we eat can directly adversely affect our hormone balance.
 Sugar is a massive hormone disruptor, so avoiding it will make for happier hormones.
 This means avoiding not just sugar, but also refined carbohydrates as they will break down into sugar when metabolised.

-You may have heard of Omega 3 and 6 oils, which are not called essential fatty acids for nothing.
+You may have heard of Omega 3 & 6 oils, which aren't called 'essential fatty acids' for nothing.
 We must have them in our diet, and they’re essential for hormone balance, too.
 We tend to be most deficient in Omega 3 fats, and a bit like hormones, it’s the balance between these two fats which is so crucial.